phalcon/documentation/docs/application-cli.md

 Create the Phalcon autoloader and register the namespace to point to the `src/` directory.

-> **NOTE**: If you decided to use the Composer autoloader in your `composer.json`, you do not need to register the loader in this application
+!!! info "NOTE"

-{: .alert .alert-info }
+    If you decided to use the Composer autoloader in your `composer.json`, you do not need to register the loader in this application

 **DI**
 ```php